MicrosoftDocs/webview2-winrt-reference/1-0-1466-prerelease/winrt/corewebview2executescriptresult.md

 --|--
 [Exception](#exception) | If Succeeded is false, you can use this property to get the unhandled exception thrown by script execution
 [ResultAsJson](#resultasjson) | A function that has no explicit return value returns undefined.
 If the script that was run throws an unhandled exception, then the result is also null.
-[Succeeded](#succeeded) | This property is true if [CoreWebView2.ExecuteScriptWithResultAsync](corewebview2.md#executescriptwithresultasync) successfully executed script with no unhandled exceptions and the result is available in the [CoreWebView2ExecuteScriptResult.ResultAsJson](corewebview2executescriptresult.md#resultasjson) property or via the [CoreWebView2ExecuteScriptResult.TryGetResultAsString](corewebview2executescriptresult.md#trygetresultasstring) method.
+[Succeeded](#succeeded) | This property is true if [CoreWebView2.ExecuteScriptWithResultAsync](corewebview2.md#executescriptwithresultasync) successfully executed script with no unhandled exceptions and the result is available in the [CoreWebView2ExecuteScriptResult.ResultAsJson](corewebview2executescriptresult.md#resultasjson) property.

 ## Properties